briansingh/briansingh.github.io/containerization crash course.md

 ```
 8) The image (of the application) is needed for the next steps.

-## Getting the application into Kubernetes and see it work
+## Getting the application into Kubernetes and seeing it work
 1) Launch **Docker Desktop** and Enable Kubernetes via Settings

 ![docker_settings](./images/docker_settings.JPG)